What Are Pediatric Sleep Disorders?

 Narcolepsy is a disorder with symptoms occurring only in the daytime.
 Sufferers experience sudden, profound bouts of drowsiness.
 Should they fall asleep, it is often difficult to wake them.

 Young people may report sleep onset insomnia, which makes it difficult to fall asleep, or sleep maintenance insomnia, which makes it hard to stay asleep.
 These can contribute to or derive from circadian rhythm disorders, in which a person feels tired or wakeful at the wrong times.

-Pediatric Sleep Disorder Treatment Options
+What are Pediatric Sleep Disorder Treatment Options?

 The right pediatric sleep disorder treatment depends on the specific problem and underlying cause.
 For example, sleep apnea can often be managed with a simple dental appliance or fully resolved with surgery.
 A sleep study that helps physicians evaluate a patient’s sleep patterns and disturbances is typically the best way to begin designing an effective course of treatment.Here at Sleep & Neuroscience Associates, our goal is to help patients of all ages achieve the most restful, healthiest sleep possible.
 We are among the few teams in Connecticut with the specialized training to diagnose and treat pediatric sleep disorders.
 To find out more or set an appointment, contact us today.